craftablescience/sourcepp/FUTURE.md

   - Cache file handles so they're not constantly getting closed/opened
   - XZP write support
 - `vtfpp`
+  - Use bc7enc_rdo for its supported formats over compressonator
   - Add a MKS parser/writer